Sublinear Random Access Generators for Preferential Attachment Graphs: Introduction

+Efficient generation of other graph models was also studied.
+Miller and Hagberg~\cite{miller2011efficient} introduced a randomized algorithm that generates a graph with a given sequence of expected degrees (also called the Chung and Lu model) with expected running time of $O(n+m)$, where $n$ is the number of vertices and $m$ is the number of edges of the generated graph.
+Additional efficient random graph generation algorithms for other graph models (e.g., Kronecker and the Stochastic block model) are provided in Ramani, Eikmeier, and Gleich~\cite{ramani2019coin}.} \ShortVersion Generating huge random objects while using ``small'' amounts of randomness was studied by Goldreich, Goldwasser and Nussboim~\cite{GGN10}.
+Mansour et al.~\cite{MansourRVX12} consider local generation of bipartite graphs in the context of local simulation of Balls into Bins online algorithms. \ShortVersionEnd \LongVersion

 Goldreich, Goldwasser and Nussboim initiate the study of the generation of huge random objects~\cite{GGN10} while using a ``small'' amount of randomness.
-They provide an efficient query access to an object modeled as a function, when the object has a predetermined property, for example graphs which are connected.
+They provide an efficient { stateless} query access to an object modeled as a function, when the object has a predetermined property, for example graphs which are connected.
 They guarantee that these objects are indistinguishable from random objects that have the same property.
-This refers to the setting where the size of the object is exponential in the number of queries to the function modeling the object.
-We note that our generator provides access to graphs which are random BA-graphs and not just indistinguishable from random BA-graphs.
+This refers to the setting where the size of the object is exponential in the number of queries to the function modeling the object. {In a followup paper by Bogdanov and Wee~\cite{bogdanov2004stateful} stateful implementations of huge random objects were considered.
+They showed how to generate in an ``on the fly'' fashion a random Boolean function that supports XOR queries over sub-cubes of the function's domain hypercube.} We note that our { stateful} generator provides access to graphs which are random BA-graphs and not just indistinguishable from random BA-graphs.

 Mansour, Rubinstein, Vardi and Xie~\cite{MansourRVX12} consider local generation of bipartite graphs for local simulation of Balls into Bins online algorithms.
-They assume that the balls arrive one by one and that each ball picks $d$ bins independently, and then assigned to one of them.
+They assume that the balls arrive one by one and that each ball picks $d$ bins independently, and is then assigned to one of them.
 The local simulation of the algorithm locally generates a bipartite graph.
-Mansour et al. show that with high probability one needs to inspect only a small portion of the the bipartite graph in order to run the simulation and hence a random seed of logarithmic size is sufficient. \LongVersionEnd \LongVersion
+Mansour et al. show that with high probability one needs to inspect only a small portion of the the bipartite graph in order to run the simulation and hence a random seed of logarithmic size is sufficient.

+Our work has inspired subsequent work in the setting that we propose here, i.e., on-the-fly local generation of graphs according to a given distribution.
+In fact, subsequent to the initial publication of the present work~\cite{EvenLMR17}, Biswas, Rubinfeld, and Yodpinyanee~\cite{BisRY17} have devised local graph generators for, most notably, the Erd\"os-R\'enyi model (with next-neighbor, and other, queries).